samhattangady/pirates_log/content/posts/big_pivot.md

 work out, as adding additional commands tends to make the puzzle noisy and allows for trivial level breaks.

-Some levels were both interesting and difficult.
-But I think that teaching the player all of the base mechanics required to appreciate difficult+interesting is a bit beyond my skill level as a designer.

 ## The New Direction

 I think I was trying to build a game that I envisioned, instead of allowing the game to build itself.